lablara/cityalarm/EAC_MAP/README.txt

 The EAC may receive three different parameters as command-line arguments:
 -d debug (True or False)
--i ipBroker (the IP address of the MQTT Broker - the default MQTT port is considered) -m requestEA (the MQTT topic that the EAC is subscribing to)
+-i ipBroker (the IP address of the MQTT Broker - the default MQTT port is always used) -m requestEA (the MQTT topic that the EAC is subscribing to)